hzeller/cnc-slot/README.md

           complicated as with the thermistor ?<br/>
    **A:** No. You just connect a microswitch between the connector and GND.<br/>
-          Current loop in that case means that the controller board will send a current of 10-20mA through the switch to make sure to not pick up noise.
+          Current loop in that case means that the controller board will send a current of 10-20mA through the switch to avoid noise.

 ## Kicad Libraries